 In the past, open-heart surgery for heart valve repair required opening the patient’s chest.
-Today, world-class surgeons at CHI St. Luke’s Health use minimally invasive techniques to make small “keyhole” incisions, which result in shorter surgeries, reduced hospital stays, faster healing, and minimal scarring.
+Today, world-class surgeons at St. Luke’s Health use minimally invasive techniques to make small “keyhole” incisions, which result in shorter surgeries, reduced hospital stays, faster healing, and minimal scarring.

 Leaders in Minimally Invasive Cardiac Surgery